-Pharma industry in India today ranks 4th in volume and 13th in value in the global pharmaceutical market with exports worth US Dollars 2.6 billion besides domestic sales of over US Dollar 4 million worth.
-The different types of pharmacy in India are standalone, hospital, chain pharmacy and township pharmacy.
-All of these can be registered under the partnership or as a private limited company and thus can easily be transferred or profits can be shared among the partners.
+The Pharma industry in India today ranks 4th in volume and 13th in value in the global pharmaceutical market, with exports worth US Dollars 2.6 billion besides domestic sales of over US Dollar 4 million worth.
+India’s different types of pharmacies are a standalone, hospital, chain pharmacies, and township pharmacies.
+All of these can be registered under the partnership or as a private limited company and thus can easily be transferred, or profits can be shared among the partners.

-Before you proceed any further I would recommend you to also go through our article on basic steps of starting a business after reading this one to get a wide view on deciding your target market, fundraising etc.
+Before you proceed any further, I would recommend you to also go through our article on the basic steps of starting a business after reading this one to get a wide view of deciding your target market, fundraising, etc.

 Now let’s proceed to how you can start your own medicine wholesale business n India easily.

-The Drugs and Cosmetics Act, 1940 (amended in 1945) states the guidelines for import, manufacture, and distribution of drugs in India.
-It contains provisions for classification of drugs under given schedules.
-To start a medical pharmacy business one needs to get a license from the Central Drugs Standard Control Organization (CDSCO) or State Drugs Standard Control body, under form No. 19.
-The person should have a degree or diploma in pharmacy from a recognized institution or university with 1 year experience in dealing with drugs.
+The Drugs and Cosmetics Act, 1940 (amended in 1945) states the guidelines for importing, manufacturing, and distributing drugs in India.
+It contains provisions for the classification of drugs under given schedules.
+To start a medical pharmacy business, one needs to get a license from the Central Drugs Standard Control Organization (CDSCO) or State Drugs Standard Control body, under form No. 19.
+The person should have a degree or diploma in pharmacy from a recognized institution or university with one year of experience in dealing with drugs.
 The pharmacist must also get the GST registration for any payment transaction.